IvoryDuke/HillVacuum/docs/manual/T08 - side/S02 - side_merge.md

 ### Sides merge subtool
-Executes the selected sides merge.
+Generates a new brush from the selected sides, if there are more than 2.